shengyuan-lu/FabFlix/README.md

 | Case 1: HTTP/1 thread                          | ![](path to image in img/)   | ??                         | ??                                  | ??                        | ??           |
 | Case 2: HTTP/10 threads                        | ![](path to image in img/)   | ??                         | ??                                  | ??                        | ??           |
 | Case 3: HTTP/10 threads/No connection pooling  | ![](path to image in img/)   | ??                         | ??                                  | ??                        | ??           |

+Note: The free Amazon instance's performance fluctuate frequently, making the measurements difficult.
+While there are some inconsistencies, in general we feel confident about our measurements.